pouriavj/currency-compare/README.md

 Then restart the server to use the new port.
 ## 💻 Usage Instructions

-1. Select the **currency to convert from** from the first dropdown.
+1. Select the currency you want to convert.
-2. Select the **currency to convert to** from the second dropdown.
+2. Select the currency you want to convert into.
 3. Click **Get Rates**.
 4. The converted amount will appear instantly with a loading spinner while fetching the data.
-5. The selected currencies remain selected after submission for easy comparison.
+5. The selected currencies remain highlighted after submission for easy comparison.

 ## 🛠️ Built With